UKRIN-MAPS/ukat/README.md

 If you are new to git/GitHub you may find the following cheat sheets handy ([web](https://github.github.com/training-kit/downloads/github-git-cheat-sheet/), [pdf](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf)).

+# Requirements
+For development, it is recommended that you have Python >= 3.6 installed in your machine.
+In order to install all dependencies, please run the following command in your terminal:
+    > pip install -r requirements.txt

 # Contributing guidelines
 Please read our [contributing guidelines (*work-in-progress*)](https://github.com/UKRIN-MAPS/UKRIN-MAPS/blob/master/CONTRIBUTING.md).